SuperQA-ai/developer-hub/CONTRIBUTING.md

 Large changes are considered to be an entire document/tutorial or making UI/UX changes such as to the site structure, organization, or branding.
 These changes require a fork and local development/testing.

-Changes that touch multiple modules or sections of HDH tend to take longer to merge due to requiring approvals from many codeowners as well as taking longer to review.
+Changes that touch multiple sections tend to take longer to merge due to requiring approvals from many codeowners as well as taking longer to review.
 Try splitting apart larger PRs into smaller chunks and creating many smaller PRs.

 ### PR Merge Guidelines